abr/abr.github.io/_team/01-chris-eliasmith.md

 ---

-Chris is the co-inventor of the Neural Engineering Framework (NEF), the Neural Engineering Objects (Nengo) environment, and inventor of the Semantic Pointer Architecture (patents pending).
+Chris is the co-inventor of the Neural Engineering Framework (NEF), the Neural Engineering Objects (Nengo) software environment, and the Semantic Pointer Architecture, all of which are dedicated to understanding how the brain works.
 His team has developed the Semantic Pointer Architecture Unified Network (Spaun) which is the most realistic functional brain simulation yet developed as of its publication in November, 2012.
+He won the prestigious [2015 NSERC Polanyi Award] (http://www.nserc-crsng.gc.ca/Prizes-Prix/Polanyi-Polanyi/Profiles-Profils/Eliasmith-Eliasmith_eng.asp) for his research.

 Chris is the Canada Research Chair in Theoretical Neuroscience.
 At the University of Waterloo Chris is jointly appointed in the Philosophy,